One driver in every three minutes caught using their cellphone in Wellington

 Elsewhere, more than 60 people were caught using their phones during a police operation on two Tauranga streets last year.

-Five one-hour stings targeting mobile phone users were held on Turret Rd and Totara St in Mount Maunganui on each day of one working week in November.
+Five one-hour stings targeting mobile phone users were held on Turret Rd and Totara St in Mt Maunganui on each day of a working week in November.

 But one of Tauranga's top traffic cops said at the time the numbers were only a snapshot of a much wider problem.